Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 Here are a few useful tips:

 If you want your customers to discover your software on the internet, you must build a user-friendly and easily navigable website.
+Make a wise choice of website hosting to ensure seamless experience for your website visitors.
 Include an eye-catching opt-in form on the home page to encourage visitors to sign-up for your mailing list.
 Additionally, the website should showcase key details of the software including its features, pricing, etc.

 It’s also crucial to optimize the website content using relevant keywords to boost its search engine ranking.